flintlang/flint/docs/language_guide.md

 ## Types

-Flint is a statically-typed language with a simple type system, with basic support for subtyping through [traits].
+Flint is a statically-typed language with a simple type system, with basic support for subtyping through [traits](#traits).

  > **Planned feature**
  >